raspberrypilearning/mission-space-lab-creator-guide/en/step_3.md

 ## 3. Log data to file

-Your program must write some sensor data to a file or save an image.
-This will allow the data to be downloaded back to Earth for you to analyse and enjoy.
-You can save your data into a file using this code snippet:
+Your program must save the data it collects so that it can be returned to Earth for analysis.
+This could be sensor readings written to a file or images captured by the camera.

+The example below shows how to save data to a CSV file:

 ```python
 import csv